-College Now Program Grading Policy Effective Fall 2021
+College Now Program Grading Policy

 - College Now is a University wide initiative to offer college level courses to NYC's public high school students.
 Students take credit-bearing courses that are part of the regular curriculum at any one of the participating CUNY colleges.
 Since these are actual college courses a transcript can be generated for all participating students who enroll in these courses. - Currently the same letter grade system that is used on CUNY campuses is used in these courses.
 Upon matriculation in any of CUNY colleges other than the one sponsoring the course, the course is treated like transfer credit.
 The earned letter grade is not entered on the transcript at the receiving school. - If the student matriculates at the same college that sponsored their College Now course, the course appears on the transcript as a regular course with a letter grade and GPA.
 Because the same rules that apply to students transferring within CUNY are used for College Now students, if a student gets a passing grade in the course, the course will transfer.
 If, however, the student attends the college that sponsored the course, the letter grade and its corresponding GPA are calculated into the student's record.
 This is fine for students earning a "C" or better, but students earning a letter grade lower than a "C" start their academic career when entering college, on probation.
-In some cases, their financial aid may be impacted. - Effective Fall 2021, in all College Now programs the only passing grades permitted will be iterations of A through C. Lower passing grades such as C-, D+, D and D- will automatically convert to the grade of CR (credit) and the F, WD, WU, W, WN grade will convert to NC (No Credit).
+In some cases, their financial aid may be impacted. - Effective Fall 2021, in all College Now programs the only passing grades permitted will be iterations of A through C. Lower passing grades such as C-, D+, D and D- will automatically convert to the grade of CR (credit) and the F, WD, WU, W, WN administrative grades will convert to NC (No Credit).
 CR will carry academic credit and NC will not.
-Neither grade will impact the student's GPA.
+College Now grades will not impact the student's GPA.
 Upon matriculation, NC grades earned during College Now program, will not impact students financial aid status.
-This Policy shall supersede and override all College Now program-level grading policies currently in effect at CUNY colleges and schools.

-Final Grade Submission Deadlines Effective Fall 2017
+Final Grade Submission Deadlines

-- Beginning Fall 2017, City University of New York (CUNY) will implement a university-wide Final Grade Submission Deadline policy.
-Given the variety of student-centered application, enrollment and graduation transactions that needs to be completed in a timely fashion, all CUNY institutions will require undergraduate final grades to be submitted no later than three business days (72 hours) after the last day of the final exam period for the term (or equivalent for sessions).
-Individual colleges may impose more stringent deadlines if they so choose.
+- Beginning Fall 2017, City University of New York (CUNY) implemented a university-wide Final Grade Submission Deadline policy.
+Given the variety of student-centered application, enrollment and graduation transactions that needs to be completed in a timely fashion, all CUNY institutions will require undergraduate final grades to be submitted no later than three days after the last day of the final exam period for the term (or equivalent for sessions/shorter class dates).
+Individual colleges may impose more stringent deadlines if they choose.
 This date will be published in the Academic Calendar. - Submitting grades on time prevents delays students may experience related to Enrollment processes, Transcript requests, Scholarships/Honors awards, Degree verifications by employers, Conferral of degrees, Financial Aid Satisfactory Academic Progress Calculation, Academic Standing Calculation, and mailing of diplomas. - Given that the wide range of Graduate/Professional programs offered at the University have significantly less standardization in their instructional delivery models and practices, this policy allows campuses offering Graduate/Professional programs to use the 72 hours deadline or establish alternative grade submission deadlines for courses offered in these programs.
-This Policy shall supersede and override all grading deadline policies currently in effect at CUNY colleges and schools.